No end in sight, as money flees 'cheap' emerging markets

 NOT CHEAP ENOUGH

-But "we don't want to be the ones to try and catch a falling knife," said Pierre-Alain Wavre, a member of the investment board at Pictet Wealth Management.
+But "we don't want to be the ones to try and catch a falling knife," said Pierre-Alain Wavre, chairman of Pictet Wealth Management's investment committee.
 "We think some of these countries are in a vicious circle."

 Wavre named Brazil as a prime example: once booming at 7 percent a year, the commodity-heavy economy is in recession and political impasse is blocking reforms.